-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 The substance is not a cure for the coronavirus, but it is dangerous to human health, and it can prompt severe vomiting, diarrhea, low blood pressure, and acute liver failure.

-However, some bleach-based cleaners are helpful for cleaning surfaces.
+Some bleach-based cleaners, however, are helpful for keeping surfaces virus-free.

-The World Health Organization said “bleach/chlorine-based disinfectants, ether solvents, 75% ethanol, peracetic acid and cholorform” are all great ways to kill 2019-nCoV on surfaces.
+The World Health Organization said “bleach/chlorine-based disinfectants, ether solvents, 75% ethanol, peracetic acid and cholorform” are all great ways to kill the novel coronavirus on surfaces, where transmission is possible, if not probable.

 But the chemicals are dangerous when people put them on their skin, under their noses, or in their mouths, and they have “little or no impact on the virus” that way, the WHO said.